williamlamjy/mTracker/docs/team/theodorekwok.md

   * Implemented the foundations for `add` functionality.
 Seen in PR [#18](https://github.com/AY2122S1-CS2113T-T12-1/tp/pull/18) and [#20](https://github.com/AY2122S1-CS2113T-T12-1/tp/pull/20)
-  * Designed how the add instrument functionality would work by taking into consideration how the design of user inputs, using Object Oriented Programming (OOP) to represent the different instruments.
-For example, the `AddInstrumentParser` class which serves as the foundation for the add functionality which provides easy extensibility to allow the developers to adopt and implement different types of instruments.
+  * Designed how the add instrument functionality would work by taking into consideration how the user would provide inputs, using Object Oriented Programming (OOP) to represent the different instruments.
+For example, the `AddInstrumentParser` class which serves as the foundation for the add functionality provides easy extensibility to allow the developers to adopt and implement different types of instruments.
   * Proposed `edit` functionality design through this PR [#130](https://github.com/AY2122S1-CS2113T-T12-1/tp/pull/130).
     * Came up with a design that implements edit feature with only one parser class `EditInstrumentParser` and one command